hpi-dhc/PharMe/.github/pull_request_template.md

 Closes #

+- [ ] I have read the [code-style guidelines](../docs/FLUTTER_STYLE.md) and
+      confirmed that this PR upholds said guidelines

 ---

 ## Changes

 <!-- Please summarize your changes: -->

 ## Testing Changes

 <!-- Please describe how to test your changes: -->

 ## Screenshot of Changes (Optional)